Edu4rdSHL/upcheck/README.md

 # How it works?

-It use the `checkupdates` bash script provided by the `pacman-contrib` package and the `notify-send` binary provided by the `libnotify` package.
-First, it exec the command `checkupdates` and save the output in a variable, if the variable is not an empty string, mean that there are available updates and then send the variable content using `libnotify`.
+It use the `checkupdates` bash script provided by the `pacman-contrib` package.
+First, it exec the command `checkupdates` and save the output in a variable, if the variable is not an empty string, mean that there are available updates and then send the variable content using the  [notify-rust](https://crates.io/crates/notify-rust) crate.

 # What is the purpose?